 - Home video game console bundle shipments, installed bases, disc/card game shipments, and gamer bases

-- Digital game download and revenue trends
+- Digital game and DLC/add-on download and revenue trends

 - Gaming-related peripheral and accessory sales